What Is a Hacker? And How Can You Protect Yourself?

 • Viruses: Hackers may install malware or viruses onto your device.
 These malicious software programs may log your activity or even take over your device remotely.

-• DDoS: A distributed denial-of-service (DDos) attack sends excessive amounts of traffic to a network, system, or service in an attempt to render the site non-functional.
-A hacker may try this tactic as a form of hacktivism or as an attempt to distract the company from other cyberattacks happening simultaneously.
+• DDoS: A distributed denial-of-service (DDoS) attack sends excessive amounts of traffic to a network, system, or service in an attempt to render the site non-functional.
+A hacker may try this tactic as a form of hacktivism or as an attempt to distract the company from other cyberattacks occurring simultaneously.

 • Keylogging: Some programs allow hackers to track every keystroke on a device.
 Once installed, the hacker can access everything you do online, from account credentials to personal information like Social Security numbers, bank account information, and more — everything they need to commit identity theft.